Dec 04, 2023

 1m

 Once air dried, roll the filter half (filtrate inside), and put it in the extraction microtube (2 mL microtube with a Lyse&Spin basket) using clean tweezers (or toothpicks and scalpel).
-If DNA extraction will occur on a subsequent day, put the filter half into a 2 mL microtube, and store it at Temperature-20 °C .
+If DNA extraction will occur on a subsequent day, put the filter half into a 2 mL microtube, and store it at -20 °C .
 If DNA extraction will occur on the same day, keep it at room temperature on the bench.

 30s